 It is the responsibility of a teacher to discover each child’s unique pathway to learning and embolden them to explore and employ their potential, talents, and skills.
-The role of a teacher extends to nurturing a child’s positive, growth mindset in order to develop well-rounded, confident, and compassionate global citizens.
+The role of a teacher extends to nurturing a child’s positive, growth mindset in order to develop well-rounded, confident, and compassionate local and global citizens.
 The teacher must see and encourage students holistically, in the realms of academia, social, emotional, and spiritual growth.

 A teacher should continually strive for growth as well, remaining informed of adjustments and advancements that occur in all the academic domains of education and perpetually abide as a teachable teacher.